Inga Ten Broeck – Office Manager

 After a long history as a professional whitewater kayaker, Kelsey Thompson, turned his attention elsewhere.
 Years of pursuing outdoor experiences while searching for uniqueness in some of nature’s most remote locations lead to a passion for Adventure Filmmaking.

 Stefanie joined the Heliconia team in March 2015.
-After over a decade successfully working in the print media industry, life presented her the opportunity to try her luck at something inspiring the transition into the world of television.
+After over a decade successfully working in the print media industry, life presented her the opportunity to try her luck at something new, inspiring the transition into the world of television and digital.

 Self admittedly being Heliconia’s ‘least athletic employee’, she has no prior experience in paddle sports of any shape or form, however holds a true passion for boating and the outdoors.
-Having grown up on the beautiful waters of Georgian Bay, Ontario, her love for exploring quaint and hidden places on the bay has transitioned nicely in her role when seeking out destinations to feature in Heliconia’s Facing Waves series.
-Her ultimate goal is to reach every tourism board in every town, state or country worldwide.
-If you work in the tourism industry, watch out!
-She’s coming for you!
+Having grown up on the beautiful waters of Georgian Bay, Ontario, her love for exploring quaint and hidden places on the bay has transitioned nicely in her role when seeking out destinations to feature in Heliconia’s adventure travel series.

 On a professional level, Stefanie’s greatest accomplishment to date is becoming the benchmark employee for her division in one of Canada’s largest print and digital companies.
-She holds a true passion for sales and positively believes—as she reminds her colleagues daily—that you miss 100% of the shots you don’t take.
+She holds a passion for partnerships and strongly believes that you miss 100% of the shots you don’t take.
 She is a true, positive optimist through and through.

-Sierra is the youngest member of the Heliconia team and therefore a perfect fit as our Social Media and Marketing Co-ordinator, as she is ‘down with the hip lingo’.
+Sierra is the youngest member of the Heliconia team and therefore a perfect fit as our Social Media Manager, as she is ‘down with the hip lingo’.

 Sierra’s love for all things outdoors led her to Lakehead University’s Outdoor Recreation program, before going on to pursue various positions in the outdoor industry, first at a rafting company on the Ottawa River, where she learned to guide rafts, playboat and live in a van down by the river.
 Her passion for living and playing in the Ottawa Valley in order to paddle has led to writing freelance for Rapid Magazine, schlepping kayaks for an outfitter and even brewing beer at the nearby Whitewater Brewing Company before landing at Heliconia.